IRS launches stimulus check status tracker and online tool to update your bank account info

 HOUSTON — The Internal Revenue Service announced over Easter weekend the first Economic Impact Payments, also known as coronavirus stimulus checks, were already being deposited into some taxpayers' bank accounts.

-As of Wednesday, April 15, about 80 million Americans will have received payments.
+As of Wednesday, April 15, about 80 million Americans will have received payments, the government says.
 Now the IRS has an online tool where you can track those payments as well as update your bank account info online.

 Who is getting the money first